dev-by-lucas/FHECardGame/README.md

-# FHEverse - Card Duel Arena
+# FHE CardGame - Card Duel Arena

 A full-stack blockchain-based card game built on Ethereum, demonstrating the integration of smart contracts with modern web technologies.
 FHEverse is a strategic card game where players compete against an on-chain system in a five-round duel, with all game logic executed trustlessly on the blockchain.